pingcap/docs/ticdc/ticdc-canal-json.md

 ## Integer types

-You need to consider whether [integer types](/data-type-numeric.md#integer-types) has the `Unsigned` constraint and the value size, which corresponds to different Java SQL Type Codes respectively, as shown in the following table.
+You need to consider whether [integer types](/data-type-numeric.md#integer-types) have the `Unsigned` constraint and the value size, which corresponds to different Java SQL Type Codes respectively, as shown in the following table.

 | MySQL Type String  | Value Range                                 | Java SQL Type Code |
 | :------------------| :------------------------------------------ | :----------------- |